 Some gardeners choose to leave the manure on the top to allow the worms and other microorganisms to incorporate it into the soil as they go about their daily business.
 This is called the No Dig Method.

-Traditionally, manure is dug in, either at the point of spreading, or at a later date once the organic matter has had chance to work into the soil.
-Dig the soil in to the dept of your spade, and break up any clumps before sowing or planting.
+Traditionally, manure is dug in, either at the point of spreading or at a later date once the organic matter has had a chance to work into the soil.
+Dig the soil into the depth of your spade, and break up any clumps before sowing or planting.